geodesign/django-wms/docs/index.rst

     # Load model with spatial field (Point, Polygon, MultiPolygon)
     from myapp.models import MySpatialModel

-    # Subclass the WmsLayer class and point it to a spatial model
+    # Subclass the WmsVectorLayer class and point it to a spatial model.
-    # use WmsVectorLayer for vector data and WmsRasterLayer for rasters
+    # Use WmsRasterLayer for rasters
     class MyWmsLayer(layers.WmsVectorLayer):
         model = MySpatialModel